Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

-The oscillation of positive/negative intensity at each integer point in the 3D-$\Delta$PDF shows the periodicity of local correlations.
-By definition, each integer site connects sites that are translationally equivalent in the crystalline (\textit{i.e.} rutile) model.
-Negative (blue) correlation implies broken translation symmetry at that vector, while a positive (red) correlation means the symmetry is maintained.
-It is clear that the local planar cell is doubled on each axis, but also centred, giving a new cell with double the area.
+Despite the complex pattern in the PDF, the simple structure of undistorted rutile allows an unambiguous assignment of most of the observed features (Fig. \ref{fft}c,d).
+The pattern of positive and negative peaks at integer points, [$u,u,w$], indicates the local unit cell is doubled in this plane.
+The quadrupolar features centered at [$\frac{u}{2},\frac{u}{2},\frac{w}{2}$] represent interchain metal-metal correlations.
+Weaker dipolar features are observed around the points [$\frac{u}{3},\frac{u}{3},w$], [$-\frac{u}{3},-\frac{u}{3},w$], [$u+\frac{1}{6},u+\frac{1}{6},\frac{w}{2}$], and [$u-\frac{1}{6},u-\frac{1}{6},\frac{w}{2}$], corresponding to correlations involving oxygen atoms.
+Also, the same pattern is repeated in weaker planes of correlations beyond the principal \{110\} plane.

-Vectors at half-integer points in the plot must correspond to interchain metal-metal ($M$-$M$) correlations.
-The $z$ component of the displacement around the body-centre sites and the two strong lobes above and below each integer vector are clear evidence that there are strong dimerising correlations between some metal sites.
-The [$x,x,0$] component of the quadrupole feature shows that at least one site has a $d_{xy}$ displacement.
-The fact that there is no orthogonal shift in the cross-section of the same feature shown in Fig. \ref{fft}b, shows that the dimerisation is dissimilar to the M1 structure.
-In the M1 phase, $d_{xy}$ causes buckling between atoms in the neighboring dimer along the diagonal (Fig. \ref{structure}c), so they do not lie along the same $z$ axis as they do in this 3D-$\Delta$PDF map.
-Instead, they should be displaced off of the diagonal, which is obviously not the case in Fig. \ref{fft}.
-This relationship looks much closer to the M2 structure, where the dimerised $d_z$ atoms contain no $d_{xy}$, and the undimerised set do.
-This would explain why every pair in the 3D-$\Delta$PDF map is offset laterally as a whole.
-This is consistent with the dipolar features at [$\frac{u}{3},\frac{u}{3},w$] and [$\frac{u}{6},\frac{u}{6},\frac{w}{2}$] sites, which correspond to M-O and O-O interatomic vectors.
-They show a commensurate shift that is in agreement with the M2 interpretation.
-In this sense, the (110) cut of the 3D-$\Delta$PDF map can be interpreted as a 2D cut of the M2 phase on the (110)$_R$ (Fig. \ref{structure}c).
-This structural model will be referred to as the `2D-M2' model.
-The correlations are very strong, and remain measurable in the 3D-$\Delta$PDF at least to 25 unit cell diagonals (about 20\,nm), but die off within just a few unit cells (~1\,nm) in the orthogonal axis.
-The 3D-$\Delta$PDF map was used as an alternate method for estimating $\xi$, by fitting the PDF amplitudes to a back-to-back exponential decay function\cite{Krogstad2019}.
+The (110) cut of the 3D-$\Delta$PDF map is equivalent to a 2D cut of the M2 phase on the (110)$_R$ (Fig. \ref{structure}c) and is inconsistent with the M1 structure (See Supp.
+Mat. for more details).
+The correlations are very strong in the actual compound, and remain measurable in the 3D-$\Delta$PDF at least to 25 unit cell diagonals (about 20\,nm), but die-off within just a few unit cells ($\approx$1\,nm) in the orthogonal axis.This structural model will be referred to as the `2D-M2' model to emphasize the 2D nature of the coherent displacements.
+The 3D-$\Delta$PDF map was used as an alternate method for estimating $\xi$, by fitting the PDF amplitudes to a back-to-back exponential decay function \cite{Krogstad:2019tc}.
 The results are plotted in Fig. \ref{params}a (triangular symbols) along with the fits from scattering rod widths.
 Notably, the $[x,x,0]$ length scale agrees very closely for both methods, while the $[0,0,z]$ seems to be underestimated by the pseudo-Voigt fits.